flyteorg/flyte/docs/deployment/configuration/performance.rst

 Signs of slowdown
 ------------------

-.. list-table:: Important metrics to look out for in Prometheus dashboard
-   :widths: 25 25 50 100
-   :header-rows: 1

-   * - Metric
-     - Dashboard
-     - Alerting factor
-     - Effect
-   * - ``flyte:propeller:all:free_workers_count``
-     - Flyte Propeller Dashboard
-     - Number of free-workers in all FlytePropeller instances are very low.
-     - This will increase overall latency for Each workflow propagation
-   * - ``sum(rate(flyte:propeller:all:round:raw_ms[5m])) by (wf)``
-     - Flyte Propeller Dashboard
-     - Round Latency for Each workflow increases
-     - Flyte propeller is taking more time to process each workflow
-   * - ``sum(rate(flyte:propeller:all:main_depth[5m]))``
-     - Flyte Propeller Dashboard
-     - Workflows take longer to start or slow
-     - The processing queue depth is long and is taking long to drain

 For each of the metrics above you can dig deeper into the cause for this spike in latency.
 All of them are mostly related to one latency and should be correlated - ``The Round latency!``.
 The round-latency is the time it takes for FlytePropeller to to perform a single iteration of workflow evaluation.
 To understand this, you have to understand the :ref:`divedeep-execution-timeline`.
 Once you understand this, continue reading on.